hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 | mtd10 | 029e0000 | 00020000  | "rootfs2"       |

-This ONT supports dual boot, as visible from the presence of `kernel0` and `kernel1`, which contain the rootfs.
+This ONT supports dual boot, as visible from the presence of `kernel0` and `kernel1`, which contain the rootfs (JFFS2 read-only).
-The boot images can be swapped with the following command but currently not works because if U-Boot is updated, a revert will brick ONT:
+The boot images can be swapped if they are the same or use the same **U-Boot** version.
+If you have a different **U-Boot** that was paired with the active image, do not attempt this, as it will brick the ONT.

 ```sh
 upgradetest switchver X